microsoft/vscode-jupyter/TELEMETRY.md

     - Measures:
         - `kernelSpecCount`: `number`
         Total number of kernel specs in the kernel list.
-        Total number of kernel specs in the kernel list.
-Total number of kernel specs in the kernel spec list.
         - `kernelInterpreterCount`: `number`
         Total number of interpreters in the kernel list.
-        Total number of interpreters in the kernel list.
-Total number of interpreters in the kernel spec list.
         - `kernelLiveCount`: `number`
         Total number of live kernels in the kernel list.
-        Total number of live kernels in the kernel list.
-Total number of live kernels in the kernel spec list.
         - `condaEnvsSharingSameInterpreter`: `number`
         Total number of conda environments that share the same interpreter
         This happens when we create conda envs without the `python` argument.